16 Natural Remedies To Say Goodbye To Scabs on Scalp (Without any Pain)

 What To Do?

-2. Dip a cotton pad or cotton ball in the juice and apply it on the affected part of the area.
+• Dip a cotton pad or cotton ball in the juice and apply it to the affected area.

 How Often?